-James K. Lines has served on our board of directors and as a member of the compensation and audit committees since January 2015.
+James K. Lines has served on our board of directors since January 2015.
 Mr. Lines has been an Operating Partner with Thoma Bravo since 2002, and is now a Senior Operating Partner.
-Mr. Lines' prior experience includes service in various financial management capacities at affiliates of AMR Corporation (a parent company of American Airlines), including as Chief Financial Officer of The SABRE Group; as Senior Vice President and Chief Financial Officer of ITI Marketing Services, a private tele-services firm; and as Executive Vice President; and Chief Financial Officer of United Surgical Partners, an international operator of surgery centers and hospitals.
-Mr. Lines currently serves on the board of directors of SolarWinds Corporation (NYSE: SWI) and several other software and technology service companies in which certain private equity funds advised by Thoma Bravo hold an investment, including Compuware and SIGOS, affiliates of Dynatrace, Hyland Software, Inc., Riverbed Technology, Inc., DigiCert, Inc., Qlik Technologies, Inc., Imprivata, Inc. and ABC Financial Services, LLC.
+Mr. Lines' prior experience includes service in various financial management capacities at affiliates of AMR Corporation (a parent company of American Airlines), including as Chief Financial Officer of The SABRE Group; as Senior Vice President and Chief Financial Officer of ITI Marketing Services, a private tele-services firm;

+and as Executive Vice President; and Chief Financial Officer of United Surgical Partners, an international operator of surgery centers and hospitals.
+Mr. Lines currently serves on the board of directors of SolarWinds Corporation (NYSE: SWI) and several other software and technology service companies in which certain private equity funds advised by Thoma Bravo hold an investment, including Compuware and SIGOS, affiliates of Dynatrace, Hyland Software, Inc., Riverbed Technology, Inc., DigiCert, Inc., Qlik Technologies, Inc., Imprivata, Inc., and ABC Financial Services, LLC.
 Mr. Lines earned his B.S. in Electrical Engineering from Purdue University and an M.B.A. from Columbia University.
 Our board of directors believes that Mr. Lines' management, financial and industry experience and his knowledge of our business qualify him to serve on our board of directors.

-Paul Zuber has served on our board of directors and as a member of our audit committee since January 2015.
+Paul Zuber has served on our board of directors since January 2015.
 Mr. Zuber has been an Operating Partner with Thoma Bravo since 2010.
 Previously he served as founding Chief Executive Officer of Dilithium Networks Inc. from July 2001 to July 2010 and as Chief Executive Officer of Bluegum Group from 1995 to 2000.
 Mr. Zuber also served in senior positions at Ready Systems Inc. from 1986 to 1990.
-Mr. Zuber currently serves on the board of directors of several software and technology service companies in which certain private equity funds advised by Thoma Bravo hold an investment, including Empirix, Inc., MedeAnalytics, Inc., Elemica, Inc., Imprivata, Inc., Continuum Managed Services, LLC, Kofax, Ltd., Frontline Education Technologies, LLC, ABC Financial Services, LLC, Barracuda Networks, Inc., MeridianLink, Inc., SIGOS, an affiliate of Dynatrace, and LogRhythm, Inc. Mr. Zuber has an M.B.A. from the Stanford Graduate School of Business and B.A. degrees in International Relations and Economics from Stanford University.
+Mr. Zuber currently serves on the board of directors of several software and technology service companies in which certain private equity funds advised by Thoma Bravo hold an investment, including Empirix, Inc., MedeAnalytics, Inc., Imprivata, Inc., Kofax, Ltd., Frontline Education Technologies, LLC, ABC Financial Services, LLC, Barracuda Networks, Inc., MeridianLink, Inc., Houlihan Lokey (NYSE:HLI), SIGOS, an affiliate of Dynatrace, and LogRhythm, Inc. Mr. Zuber has an M.B.A. from the Stanford Graduate School of Business and B.A. degrees in International Relations and Economics from Stanford University.
 Our board of directors believes that Mr. Zuber's board and industry experience and his knowledge of our business qualify him to serve on our board of directors.